AviatrixSystems/Docs/HowTos/tgw_build.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
+Region                                          Select a region where TGW resides.
-Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS.
+VPC Account                                     An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS.
+VPC Name                                        Select a VPC in the VPC Account.
+TGW Account                                     Select an access account where TGW resides.
-Region                                          One of the AWS regions TGW Name                                        The name of the TGW AWS Side AS Numbert                             Default AS number is 64512.
-This field currently is not used.
+TGW Name                                        The name of the TGW in the TGW Account.
+Security Domain Name                            Select from a drop down menu domain.
+Note when Aviatrix_Edge_Domain is selected, you are asked to select an Aviatrix Transit GW created in the `Plan stage Step 3 https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gateway-interface-to-tgw>`_.
 ==========================================      ==========

-.. important:: At Aviatrix TGW Orchestrator Beta release time, the access account that launches the TGW must use access key and secret key for API credentials.
-IAM role does not work at this time.

 2. Detach VPC from TGW
 --------------------------------------------------

+This step detaches a VPC from a TGW and Domain.

 .. |image0| image:: transitvpc_workflow_media/aviatrix-transit-service.png